 This routine comes from Roxanne Russell, a personal trainer who has a BSc in exercise, physical activity and health, and shares workouts on her YouTube channel Workout With Roxanne.

 Watch Russell’s glute-building follow-along workout video and take note of her form for each movement.

 Russell’s routine moves between 45 seconds of work and 15 seconds of rest, using the kettlebell to add resistance.

 The workout runs through variations of the glute bridge, one of the first glute exercises most people learn but one that remains a challenge if you add weight and maintain tension as Russell does.
 Bridges also recruit your core muscles which, in partnership with strong glutes, can help people who experience lower-back pain.

 If you don’t have any equipment at home, you can still get a good session in with this bodyweight glutes workout which uses Pilates techniques.
 It’s well worth adding free weights to your home set-up if you want to train your glutes without maintaining an expensive gym membership, because the glutes are large and respond well to heavy loads.
 Our selections of the best kettlebells and best dumbbells have recommendations for all budgets and training styles.
 At the very least it’s worth browsing our picks of the best resistance bands since it’s such an affordable piece of equipment, and you can add this resistance band glutes workout and home glutes workout to your regime.

 Get the Coach Newsletter

 Sign up for workout ideas, training advice, reviews of the latest gear and more.

 Lois Mackenzie is a fitness writer working on news, features, reviews and buying guides for Coach and sister site Fit&Well.
-Lois is a hill walker and avid runner who is training for her first marathon.
+Lois is a hill walker and avid runner who has just completed her first marathon.
 Before joining Coach, Lois worked as a senior SEO reporter at Newsquest Media Group.